jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) sells, or offers to sell, a ticket in a game listed in subsection (1) to a person under 18 years, whether the ticket is purchased or intended to be purchased for that person or for any other person; or
   (b) provides credit to a person under 18 years to enable that person to purchase a ticket.
 (4) It is a defence to a charge under subsection (2) or subsection (3) if the defendant proves that the defendant had reasonable grounds to believe that the person to whom the charge relates was 18 years or over.
-(5) Without limiting subsection (4), reasonable grounds exist for the purposes of that subsection if the defendant proves that he or she had sighted an evidence of age document of the person to whom the charge relates, indicating that the person was 18 years or over.
+(5) Without limiting subsection (4), reasonable grounds exist for the purposes of that subsection if the defendant proves that the defendant had sighted an evidence of age document of the person to whom the charge relates, indicating that the person was 18 years or over.
 (6) Every person who commits an offence—
   (a) against subsection (1) is liable on conviction to a fine not exceeding $500:
   (b) against subsection (2) or subsection (3) is liable on conviction to a fine not exceeding $1,000.
-(7) A notice given under subsection (1)(c) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(7) A notice given under subsection (1)﻿(c) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 302 Age restriction on class 4 gambling
 (1) Every person under 18 years commits an offence who participates in class 4 gambling.